-Classic Stage Company has built a reputation for world-class productions of the great works of theatre, from the Greeks, to Shakespeare, Chekhov, Beckett and Pinter.
-In our 45th Anniversary Season, we turned our efforts to one of America’s great contributions to the canon–the musical, a form of theatre largely born in New York City.
+Classic Stage Company has built a reputation for world-class productions of the great works of theater, from the Greeks, to Shakespeare, Chekhov, Beckett and Pinter.
+In our 45th Anniversary Season, we turned our efforts to one of America’s great contributions to the canon–the musical, a form of theater largely born in New York City.

-To launch this bold initiative, CSC presented one of the landmarks of contemporary musical theatre: Stephen Sondheim and James Lapine’s PASSION, helmed by renowned director John Doyle (who won the Tony Award for his revelatory remounting of Sondheim’s SWEENEY TODD).
-In the fall of 2014, the second production of the Musical Theatre Initiative was Rodgers and Hammerstein’s ALLEGRO.
-Considered to be the legendary duo’s most personal and groundbreaking work of musical theatre, ALLEGRO had not been seen in a fully-staged production in New York City since its original Broadway production in 1947.
+To launch this bold initiative, CSC presented one of the landmarks of contemporary musical theater: Stephen Sondheim and James Lapine’s PASSION, helmed by renowned director John Doyle (who won the Tony Award for his revelatory remounting of Sondheim’s SWEENEY TODD).
+In the fall of 2014, the second production of the Musical Theater Initiative was Rodgers and Hammerstein’s ALLEGRO.
+Considered to be the legendary duo’s most personal and groundbreaking work of musical theater, ALLEGRO had not been seen in a fully-staged production in New York City since its original Broadway production in 1947.

-By joining the Musical Theatre Initiative, you are not only supporting the rediscovery of important works of American musical theatre, you are becoming part of an exclusive group of theatre lovers in New York City, with access to sold-out performances, opening night parties and special insider events with great artists such as Stephen Sondheim, John Doyle, Walter Bobbie and others.
+By joining the Musical Theater Initiative, you are not only supporting the rediscovery of important works of American musical theater, you are becoming part of an exclusive group of theater lovers in New York City, with access to sold-out performances, opening night parties and special insider events with great artists such as Stephen Sondheim, John Doyle, Walter Bobbie and others.

 BENEFITS OF GIVING